 I have suffered with irritable bowel for almost all of my life although I did not realise it until much later.
 A severe bout of food poisoning as a teenager resulted in progressively worsening gut symptoms, which led me to become first lactose free, then to a low FODMAP diet with an almost complete normalisation of my symptoms - including those childhood symptoms which until then, I had not even recognised as being abnormal.

 Now I have a special interest in irritable bowel, and the role it plays in health.
 Many of my patients who suffer from irritable bowel symptoms are unaware of some of the simple changes that they can make to significantly improve their symptoms and quality of life.
 Frequently these changes will also improve some of their muscle or joint pain for which they are seeking treatment.

-I have been on a reduced sugar (as sugar-free possible) diet since early 2019.
-Coming from a family of chronic sugar addicts, I have struggled through the ups and downs of changing and improving my diet since getting married, and particularly since having children.
-We have chosen to limit sugar to special occasions , and for our own children's birthdays have made cakes refined sugar free and sweetened with the least amount possible of pure maple syrup or honey.
+From early 2019 to 2022 I was on a reduced sugar (as sugar-free possible) diet.
+Coming from a family of chronic sugar addicts, I have struggled through the ups and downs of changing and improving my diet, particularly since having children and even more so through Covid.
+The goal has been to limit sugar to special occasions, and for my own children's birthdays in their early years, have made cakes refined sugar free and sweetened with the least amount possible of pure maple syrup or honey.

 There are huge health benefits to be gained from reducing sugar in our diet.
 Although there is no need to eliminate it completely, in Australia (as with most Western world countries) we collectively eat far too much.